Ignatimus/data-analysis-portfolio/NYC-Citi-Bike-Case-Study/README.md

 ### 📌 Dashboard Overview

-#### 1️⃣ Seasonal Trends

-The dashboard is organized into three main tabs.
-Each tab highlights a different aspect of customer behavior, geographic demand, and seasonal patterns within the Cyclistic bike-sharing system.
-Together, they form a complete picture of user activity across New York City.

----

 ### 1️⃣ Seasonal Trends (Full-Year Patterns)

 This tab focuses on **year-round behavior** and helps identify when and where Cyclistic experiences the highest demand.